Code-Institute-Submissions/Germany-Online-Guide/README.md

 My project focuses on Germany and its beautiful places, attractions, culture and its delicious food.
-It is a website that is aimed towards travellers, who are looking for interesting places to visit, are ready to get inspired by a new culture, want to find comfortable hotels in Germany and who want to have German emergency informations for safety.
+It is a website that is aimed towards travellers, who are looking for interesting places to visit, are ready to get inspired by a new culture, want to find comfortable hotels in Germany and who want to have German emergency information for safety.

 ## UX